A Fermionic Portal to Vector Dark Matter from a New Gauge Sector

 At tree level, the neutral and charged components of $SU(2)_D$ gauge triplet are degenerate in mass as one can see in \cref{eq:VPmass}.
 Nevertheless, the radiative correction at one-loop level breaks their mass degeneracy.
 The difference between $m_{V_D}$ and $m_{V^{\prime}}$ takes place due to the $T-t$ mixing and the different $\Z_2$ parities of the members of the $SU(2)_D$ fermion doublet, which results in distinct particles circling in the loops.
 In the limit $m_{T}\to m_{t_D}$ there is no mixing between the $T-t$ quarks, and the radiative corrections give zero contribution to masses of new vector bosons.

 Loops involving the two scalars $h$ and $H$ are non-zero in case of mixing in the scalar sector.
 However, the contribution of such loops is identical for $V_D$ and $V^\prime$ and therefore they will not be considered in the calculation of mass differences.
-We provide only fermion-loop diagrams in Unitary gauge, but we have cross-checked the results from both Unitary and Feynman-'t Hooft gauges to ensure that our results are gauge-independent.

-In \cref{fig:vector_SE} all possible self-energy diagrams with fermions circulating in the loops for $V_D$ and $V^{\prime}$, contributing to a two-point function at one loop, are reported.

-The self-energy amplitude of a vector boson can be decomposed into two components: the transverse and longitudinal ones.
+In \cref{fig:vector_SE} all possible self-energy diagrams with fermions circulating in the loops for $V_D$ and $V^{\prime}$, contributing to a two-point function at one loop, are shown.
+The self-energy amplitude of a vector boson can be decomposed into two components: